-Complete your PROFILE to be considered for all need-based university grants and scholarships.
-The PROFILE is available each year after October 1.
+Complete your CSS Profile to be considered for all need-based university grants and scholarships.
+The CSS Profile is available each year after October 1.
 List University of Michigan-Ann Arbor, CSS Code 1839.

 If you are a new incoming student, complete both of these by the suggested filing date of December 15, or the priority deadline of March 31 if you want to receive an aid offer before May 1.
 You do not need to be admitted to apply for financial aid.